JaffeMarques/PDFtoSpeechAI/readme.md

-# PDF to Audio Converter using Azure, AWS, or OpenAI Text-to-Speech
+# PDF to Audio Converter using Azure, AWS, Eleven Labs, or OpenAI Text-to-Speech

-This project converts PDF files into high-quality audio files using Azure, AWS, or OpenAI Text-to-Speech services.
+This project converts PDF files into high-quality audio files using Azure, AWS, Eleven Labs, or OpenAI Text-to-Speech services.
 It extracts text from PDFs, processes it, and generates audio output, making it ideal for creating audiobooks or listening to documents on the go.

 **Note:** This project is primarily intended for educational purposes and as a study tool for working with different Text-to-Speech APIs and PDF processing.
 While functional, it may not be optimized for large-scale or production use.